MusicDin/kubitect/docs/examples/ha-cluster.md

 <div markdown="1" class="text-justify">

-This example shows how to use Kubitect to set up a highly available cluster that spreads over 5 hosts.
+This example demonstrates how to use Kubitect to create a highly available Kubernetes cluster that spans across five hosts.
-Such topology provides redundancy in case any node or even host fails.
+This topology offers redundancy in case of node or host failures.

+The final topology of the deployed Kubernetes cluster is shown in the figure below.

 <div text="text-center">
   <img